tandonravi/RTandon.github.io/_pages/researches.md

 {% include base_path %}

-Research on Mars Visual Navigation Algorithm
+Vision-based Planetary Path Planning Algorithm
 ============================================
 * Belongs to “Research on Navigation and Guidance Control of Precise Landing on Planetary Surface”, 973 National Basic Research Program of China
 * Worked as the main researcher of this sub-project